 You don’t need to use another tool to track keyword ranking in Google.

-Because already Semrush provided this functionality and you can combine it with other features.
+Because Semrush already provided this functionality, you can combine it with other features.

-Check out my guide on tracking keyword ranking in Google search using Semrush to know more about using Semrush effectively to track keyword ranking position changes.
+Check out my guide on Monitoring keyword ranking in Google search using Semrush to learn more about using Semrush effectively to track keyword ranking position changes.

 Unlock “Not Provided” Keywords

-A few ago, Google started not providing the main keywords that your site’s ranking on Google search engine.
+A few years ago, Google started not providing the main keywords that your site’s ranking on the Google search engine.

 Many marketers agree that 95% of the total keywords are hidden on your Google Analytics.